joshuaaclark/joshuaaclark.github.io/_posts/2015-12-03-Pet Adoption in LA.md

 were able to find a foster for them on the Westside but the entire process got me thinking, how full are the LA Shelters?

-Fortunately the LA Open Data portal has information on all of the Intakes to the shelter over the past few years, so with a bit of coding I could find my answer.
-After spending some time digging around I figured if I was interested there should be at least a few other people who might also find my examination interesting and decided to whip up this post.
+Fortunately the [LA Open Data](https://data.lacity.org/) portal has information on all of the intakes to the shelter over the past few years, so with a bit of coding I could find my answer.
+After spending some time digging around I figured if I was interested there should be at least a few other people who might also find my examination useful and decided to whip up this post.

 Ok, so with the context out of the way let's load up the data.
 I'm using a CSV downloaded from [this page](https://data.lacity.org/A-Well-Run-City/Animal-Services-Intake-Data/8cmr-fbcu) but JSON and other formats are available as well.
+The analysis is all done in [R](https://www.r-project.org/).

     asid <- read.csv('Animal_Services_Intake_Data.csv')
     nrow(asid)